 Beal's Farm is a family run business based in Mid-Sussex.
 We have our own herd of Mangalitsa pigs which are reared and produced by us into our range of British charcuterie.

-Beal’s Farm speciality pigs are reared on a mix a mixture of woodland and pasture to ensure the highest possible quality pork is used.
+Beal’s Farm speciality pigs are reared on a mixture of woodland and pasture to ensure the highest possible quality pork is used.

 HISTORY OF THE MANGALITSA PIG